-2030.
-This chapter enables the City to determine if existing and projected funding levels are adequate to deliver quality transportation service and implement the City's mission and transportation goals.
-Using a report card format, this chapter assesses key land use and transportation measures (as detailed in Chapter 4) to determine how well the City is advancing the Centers and Corridors strategies and meeting its transportation goals.
-Chapter 6 - Financial Element This chapter describes the existing and anticipated transportation revenue sources through 2030.
-The information regarding Federal, State, City and other sources is used in Chapters 4 and 5 to determine trans-portation capital investments and operation projections.
+funding levels are adequate to deliver quality transportation service and implement the City's mission and transportation goals.
+Using a report card format, this chapter assesses key land use and transportation measures (as detailed in Chapter 4) to determine how well the City is advancing the Centers, Corridors and Wedges Growth Framework and meeting its transportation goals.
+Chapter 6 - Financial Element This chapter describes the existing and anticipated transportation revenue sources through 2035.
+The information regarding Federal, State, City and other sources is used in Chapters 4 and 5 to determine transportation capital investments and operation projections.
 This chapter identifies funding shortfalls that may impede the City from achieving its transportation mission and vision.
 This chapter also focuses on identifying alternative funding scenarios and funding mechanisms that are being considered by other communities that may help to minimize the funding shortfall(s).
-Was City Council asked to adopt the entire TAP Policy Document?
-To, City Council was asked to officially adopt only pages 13-38 of this document and the series of figures listed in the appendix.
-The other sections of the TAP Policy Document and TAP Technical Document will be used for background and reference purposes. ▶ Pages 13-38 of the TAP Policy Document include the City's transportation mission statement, defines the City's five transportation-related goals and provides a comprehensive listing of measurable objectives and policies to guide Charlotte towards becoming the premier city in the country for integrating land use and transportation choices.
+10 Introduction August 22, 2011 Was City Council asked to adopt the entire TAP Policy Document?
+No, City Council was asked to officially adopt only pages 13-38 of this document and the series of figures listed in the appendix.
+The other setions of the TAP Policy Document and TAP Technical Document will be used for background and reference purposes. ▶ Pages 13-38 of the TAP Policy Document include the City's transportation mission statement, defines the City's five transportation-related goals and provides a comprehensive listing of measurable objectives and policies to guide Charlotte towards becoming the premier city in the country for integrating land use and transportation choices.
 Charlotte residents, elected officials and City staff can use these goals, objectives and policies to make day-to-day and long-term decisions to achieve the City's transportation vision.
-Goals Objectives Policies City Council was asked to adopt the Goals, Objectives and Policies on pages 13-38, and the series of maps in the Appendix of this document.
-These goals, objectives and policies can be used in making day-to-day and long-term decisions to achieve the City's transportation vision Legal Disclaimer City Council's adoption of the Transportation Action Plan enacts no policies not explicitly included in the Plan.
+August 22, 2011 Introduction 11 Goals Objectives Policies City Council was asked to adopt the Goals, Objectives and Policies on pages 13-38, and the series of maps in the Appendix of this document.
+These goals, objectives and policies can be used in making day-to-day and long-term decisions to achieve the City's transportation vision.
+Legal Disclaimer City Council's adoption of the Transportation Action Plan enacts no policies not explicitly included in the Plan.
 Nothing herein is intended or should be interpreted to establish a legal obligation on or standard of care for the City of Charlotte, or to provide individuals or businesses with a legally enforceable right, benefit, or expectation in the goals, objectives, or policies.
-Continue implementation of the Centers and Corridors strategy.
-Goal 1 Objective 1.1 By 2007, the City will use annual measurements to verify that the Centers and Corridors strategy is being met.
-Policy 1.1.1 The City will adopt definitions of centers, corridors and wedges and a map delineating these locations for policy and implementation purposes (See figure 1).
-Policy 1.1.2 The City will encourage a minimum of 40% of new households and 70% of new multi-family units to be located within Centers and Corridors.
-Policy 1.1.3 The City will encourage 75% of new office development and 75% of new employment to be in Centers and Corridors.
+Continue implementation of the Centers, Corridors and Wedges Growth Framework.
+Objective 1.1 The City will continue to track development in Activity Centers and Growth Corridors to help assess the effectiveness of the Growth Framework.
+Policy 1.1.1 The City will continue to refine the boundaries of the Growth Corridors, Activity Centers and Wedges through the area planning process and reflect these refinements in Figure 1.
+Policy 1.1.2 The City will encourage a minimum of 70% of new multi-family units, 75% of new office development and 75% of new total employment to be in Activity Centers and Growth Corridors, consistent with adopted area plans.
+Policy 1.1.3 The City will encourage a minimum of 63.5% of Charlotte residents to reside within 1/4 mile of transit service.
+Policy 1.1.4 The City will work with the Mecklenburg-